iaeste-lc-aachen/halleilujah.de/README.md

 #### Apache ####

-The site was designed to be served by an Apache webserver, and requires the module mod_rewrite
+The site was designed to be served by an Apache webserver, and requires the modules mod_rewrite and mod_headers .htaccess is intended for Apache 2.4, might need modification for different Apache versions

 # Installation, updating